karma-runner/karma/docs/config/03-browsers.md

-Capturing browsers on your own can be a tedious and time-consuming task, so Karma can automate this for you.
-Simply add the browsers you would like to capture into the configuration file:
+Capturing browsers on your own can be a tedious and time-consuming task.
+However, Karma can automate this for you.
+Simply add the browsers you would like to capture into the [configuration file].

 ```javascript
 browsers: ['Chrome']
 ```

-Then, Karma will take care of auto-capturing these browsers, as well as killing them.
+Then, Karma will take care of auto-capturing these browsers, as well as killing them after the job is over.

 Note: Most of the browser launchers need to be loaded as [plugins].